GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 4. Some calligraphy is not intended to be read, using calligraphic strokes as painterly elements.

 June - What’s keeping you from making art? \
-Georgie systematically addressed the barriers to our creativity. \
+Georgie systematically addressed the barriers to our creativity.
 For inspiration, she provided a handout of quotations about tea\
 plus an assortment of cup and mug images and encouraged us to adapt them to our work. \
 She and Lisa provided us with a supply of Arches Textwove paper.
 This is a preferred paper for many artists because it’s slightly translucent, making tracing easy.
 It also takes wet media well and dries flat.
-It’s ideal for paste paper and bookbinding. \
+It’s ideal for paste paper and bookbinding.
-Bring your work to the July meeting.
-This will be your entry into an informal contest with a tea-themed sculpture.
-Someone must have a picture of it.
-Trust me, it’s beautiful!

 July - Drawn Letters\
 Ellen shared several informative handouts featuring an assortment of drawn letters.
 Drawn letters are constructed with a smaller instrument rather than written freely with a standard calligraphy nib. \